Changing Communications Interface on the Ping360

 The Ping360 sonar is a mechanical scanning sonar.
 You can see echoes from objects like ropes, walls, dock pilings, rocks, shipwrecks, boats, and any other structures or objects that reflect sound waves.
 With that, you have reference points to navigate from, regardless of water visibility, and you can locate important features in the water quickly.

 One of the unique features of the Ping360 is the ability to have user configurable communications interface types by changing a few wires around.
-This guide will show how to configure a Ping360 for USB or RS-485 communications.
+This guide will show how to configure a Ping360 for USB, RS-485, or Ethernet communications.

 Parts and Tools